4cupsofjava/project-prep/team-ideas.md

 - Minimum Viable Product (MVP) definition: Start with a list of comment words, click on the page with a brief description, then hover your mouse to reveal answers.
 Each team member could be responsible for a linked page could have their own multiple choice quiz page that keeps score for players.

 - What is the minimum required for you to present on your demo day?
-A template website with one master game with questions and answers.
-The following pages could be designed by each team member.
+A template website with one master game with multiple choice questions and answers.
+The following link pages could be designed by each team member.

 ## let projectIdea2 === projectIdea1